jbloom/SARS-CoV-2_PRJNA612766/literature_notes/README.md

 - [March 3 2020, Chinese memo](https://www.documentcloud.org/documents/7340337-State-Research-regulations.html): all research needs to be centrally approved.

 - [Rushed data collection of suspected early Covid-19 cases in Wuhan](https://gillesdemaneuf.medium.com/early-cases-of-suspected-covid-19-in-wuhan-feb-20-data-collection-b7740ed1436f): blog on early data collection and cases in Wuhan.

+- [On the origin and continuing evolution of SARS-CoV-2](https://academic.oup.com/nsr/article/7/6/1012/5775463): First paper on "S" and "L" lineages.